What's happenning on Nathalie's tango scene at a glance.

 Tandas and Cortinas at the Milonga

-During a Milonga it is generally the custom to play a set of 3 pieces of music, usually grouped by Orchestra.
+During a Milonga it is generally the custom to play a set of 3 pieces of music, grouped by Orchestra.
 Each set is separated by a cortina, a short piece of non-tango music.
 The cortina is usually the opportune moment to ask someone to dance the next tanda.

 If you want to dance, show your intention